 However, unlike space telescopes, the ground-based ones can be made in sheer size.
 For example, the primary mirror of the largest space-based telescope (currently in construction), the James Webb telescope is 6.5-meters – only 60% of the largest operational ground-based telescopes.

-Below, we have compiled a list of 12 largest telescopes in the world.
+Below, we have compiled a list of the twelve largest telescopes in the world.
 The list includes both operational and planned telescopes, sorted by their effective aperture (light gathering limit of an optical instrument).

 Diameter: 6.5 Meters